 Important Safety Alert: Inspired Health Group is monitoring, CDC and NY State Department of Health guidelines regarding the coronavirus.
-Please call our office BEFORE your appointment, if you have: a fever, cough, sore throat, shortness of breath or new loss of taste or smell or traveled from China, Italy, Iran, South Korea, Japan in the past 14 days, or had contact with another person diagnosed with Coronavirus or under quarantine.
+We thank you in advance for please calling our office BEFORE your appointment, to let us know if you or anyone you have been in close contact with has or had any of the following symptoms in the last 21 days: sore throat, cough, chills, body aches for unknown reasons, shortness of breath for unknown reasons, loss of smell, loss of taste, fever at or greater than 100 degrees Fahrenheit or if you have had contact with another person diagnosed with Coronavirus or under quarantine.

 The time of that first Resurrection day, the days after Christ had risen were tumultuous to say the least.
 Like the tides of the ocean, we read that the thoughts & feelings of the followers ebbed & flowed between grief, honest raw doubt, fear, cautious hope, & pure joy of the possibility of life overcoming death.